NASS: Where is the FOI Bill?

 All public bodies should be required to establish open, accessible internal systems for ensuring the public's right to receive information; the law should provide for strict time limits for the processing of requests for information and require that any refusals be accompanied by substantive written reasons for the refusal.

-It appears, the honourable men have confined the FOI Bill to the mortuary because it is likely to work against the self-perpetuation bid of a great many of them who are bent on foisting themselves on the masses.
-The only practical way the National Assembly can demonstrate its commitment to freedom of access to information and freedom of expression is the immediate passage of the FOI bill which is generally believed to be the cornerstone of democracy.
-If Nigeria is determined to reform her electoral system, power sector and other reforms that accompany good governance, the passage of the FOI bill is no longer negotiable and the masses would hold the NASS accountable for truncating the passage of the bill.
+It appears, the honourable men are playing politics with the FOI bill, hence they have confined it to the morgue.
+The MPs should not allow their self-perpetuation bid to override the social contract they have with the people.
+When it comes to matters concerning their welfare such as jumbo allowances, they treat such matters with fire brigade attention.
+This is done amidst the damning allegations of financial impropriety.
+The only practical way the NASS can demonstrate commitment to freedom of access to information is the immediate passage of the FOI bill.
+If Nigeria is determined to carry out sweeping reforms in the electoral system, power and petroleum sectors, the passage of the FOI bill is no longer negotiable, and the masses will someday, hold the NASS accountable for truncating the passage of the bill.